 Proud Boys' Gavin McInnes TOTALLY ERASED from Social Media

-After weeks of controversy following acts of violence from his ‘western chauvinist’ group the Proud Boys, complete elimination of all thoughts or musings from the co-founder of vice media on the internet enters its final stage (this is meant simply to be mean)
+After weeks of controversy following acts of violence from his ‘western chauvinist’ group the Proud Boys, complete elimination of all thoughts or musings from the co-founder of vice media on the internet enters its final stage (making moves simply to be mean)

 12/10/18, 8:15 pm EST